-The federal Council on Environmental Quality's (CEQ) regulations implementing the procedural provisions of the National Environmental Policy Act (NEPA), set forth at 40 CFR Part 1508.7, require federal agencies to consider the environmental consequences of their actions, including not only direct and indirect effects, but also cumulative effects.
-Cumulative impacts result from the incremental consequences of an action (the Proposed Action) when added to other past, present, and reasonably foreseeable future actions (40 CFR 1508.7).
+The federal Council on Environmental Quality's (CEQ) regulations implementing the procedural provisions of the National Environmental Policy Act (NEPA), set forth at 40 CFR Part 1508.7, require federal agencies to

 The cumulative effects of an action may be undetectable when viewed in the individual context of direct and even indirect impacts, but nevertheless can eventually lead to a measurable environmental change.
 Based upon the completion of this re-evaluation of the previous environmental assessment, environmental review of the proposed project confirms that there will be no significant changes to the existing environmental conditions across the resource categories reviewed by.
 The proposed project is to repair/replace homes on existing residential lots.
 The proposed project would have no impacts on air quality, endangered species, community noise levels, coastal barriers, sole source aquifers, wild & scenic rivers, slope, soil suitability, energy consumption, community facilities and services, transportation, and unique natural features.